 When out for walkies, Jake did not do much.
 There was nothing left in his little body to get rid of.

 Back home she made breakfast for everybody, hoping Jake would eat a little.
 He didn’t, he looked at it and did not fancy any of it.
 She decided boiled egg was needed again, but when she gave it to him he turned around in his bed and went to sleep.
 She tried to hand feed him the egg, but it was not gonna happen.
 Lottie was getting desperate!
 He needs to eat!!
 He needs nutrition and put on some weight.
 She went back to the kitchen and got him another little bit of ham.
 This he liked, it surprised her, but he liked it.
 It meant his taste is changing.
-Maybe due to the chemo or due to the lever.
+Maybe due to the chemo or due to the cancer in the liver.
 Maybe even both.
 She decided that she was going to buy some tinned food and see if that would work.

 When she came back from the weekly shop, she put all the groceries away and opened one of the small tin’s she bought to give to Jake.
 It stank like there is no tomorrow.
 She couldn’t believe dogs like this so much, but they do.